Yuricst/HFEM.jl/docs/src/overview.md

 ## Dynamics model

-In `HFEM.jl`, the dynamcis consists of the central gravitational term, together with the following perturbations:
+In `HighFidelityEphemerisModel.jl`, the dynamcis consists of the central gravitational term, together with the following perturbations:

 - third-body perturbations
 - spherical harmonics